CURRENT ISSUE

 I didn’t take music class in high school, but I did a bit of bass guitar tuition when I was around 15 years old.
 That was important for me because it piqued my interest in recording and mixing.
 I studied audio engineering at MAINZ my first year out of high school, I feel like that definitely helped solidify my interest in producing and mixing.
 But the training I did myself at home with YouTube tutorials was probably most important to me.
 Just experimenting and learning at the same time.

-Any other projects might we know you from?
+Any other projects we might know you from?

 I am one half of Imugi 이무기!
 My friend Yery Cho and I started recording and releasing synth pop songs together as Imugi 이무기 in high school and went on to play heaps of shows and release heaps of music together!
 We’re still working on music together, but I started Caru as a solo project.